47. The Principles of Real Self-Knowledge

 Excerpted from “Why Are You Unwilling to Be a Foil?” in The Word Appears in the Flesh

-Paul did not know his own substance or corruption, much less did he know his own disobedience.
+Paul did not know his own essence or corruption, much less did he know his own disobedience.
 He never mentioned his despicable defiance of Christ, nor was he overly regretful.
 He only offered a brief explanation and, deep down in his heart, he did not completely submit to God.
 Though he fell on the road to Damascus, he did not look deep within himself.
 He was content merely to keep working, and he did not consider knowing himself and changing his old disposition to be the most crucial of issues.
 He was satisfied with merely speaking the truth, with providing to others as a salve for his own conscience, and with no longer persecuting Jesus’ disciples to console himself and forgive himself for his past sins.
 The goal that he pursued was nothing more than a future crown and transitory work, the goal he pursued was abundant grace.
 He did not seek sufficient truth, nor did he seek to progress deeper into the truth which he had previously not understood.
 His knowledge of himself can therefore be said to be false, and he did not accept chastisement or judgment.
-That he was able to work does not mean he possessed a knowledge of his own nature or substance; his focus was on outward practices only.
+That he was able to work does not mean he possessed a knowledge of his own nature or essence; his focus was on outward practices only.
 What he strived for, moreover, was not change, but knowledge.
 His work was completely the result of the appearance of Jesus on the road to Damascus.
 It was not something he had resolved to do originally, nor was it work that occurred after he had accepted the pruning of his old disposition.
 No matter how he worked, his old disposition did not change, and so his work did not atone for his past sins but merely played a certain role among the churches of the time.
 For someone such as this, whose old disposition did not change—that is to say, who did not gain salvation, and was even more without the truth—he was absolutely incapable of becoming one of those accepted by the Lord Jesus.

 Excerpted from “Success or Failure Depends on the Path That Man Walks” in The Word Appears in the Flesh